linode/docs/docs/guides/platform/manager/cloud-disks-shortguide/index.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'Shortguide that shows you how to find the Disks/Config section of the Cloud Manager.'
+description: 'Shortguide that shows you how to find the Disks section of the Cloud Manager.'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 modified: 2020-07-22
 modified_by:
   name: Heather Zoppetti
 published: 2020-07-22
-title: How to Find the Disks/Config Section in the Cloud Manager
+title: How to Find the Disks Section in the Cloud Manager
 keywords: ["cloud manager"]
 headless: true
 show_on_rss_feed: false